We promise that we will never pass your details on to anyone else or send you unwanted spam.

 22. Where’s everybody gone?

 Just occasionally, despite our best efforts at 100% occupancy, it may be quiet here.
 In fact you and your companions may be the only humans in the garden.
-It doesn’t happen in the holiday seasons but in odd midweeks just off the peak seasons there are occasional little islands of calm.
+It doesn’t happen in the holiday seasons but in odd midweeks just off the peak seasons there are occasional islands of calm.
 We love it like that and if you do too, try asking when you book and we’ll be able to tell you when it is most likely to happen!
 No guarantees but it’s worth a go.

-As with our sister company, Simply Yurts, there is a final condition of booking that all our guests do their utmost, whilst they are here, to have the nicest time possible in this unique and beautiful spot.
+As with our sister company, Simply Yurts, there is a final condition of booking that all our guests do their utmost, whilst they are here, to have the nicest time possible in this unique and beautiful place.

 The Head Gardeneer